DPDK/dpdk/doc/guides/sample_app_ug/dist_app.rst

    *   -p PORTMASK: Hexadecimal bitmask of ports to configure

 #.
-To run the application in linuxapp environment with 10 lcores, 4 ports,
+To run the application in linux environment with 10 lcores, 4 ports,
    issue the command:

    ..  code-block:: console